Winterville site

-The Winterville site (22 WS 500) is a major archaeological site in unincorporated Washington County, Mississippi, north of Greenville and along the river.
+The Winterville Site (22 WS 500) is a major archaeological site in unincorporated Washington County, Mississippi, north of Greenville and along the river.
 It consists of major earthwork monuments, including more than twelve large platform mounds and cleared and filled plazas.
 It is the type site for the Winterville Phase (1200 to 1400) of the Lower Yazoo Basin region of the Plaquemine Mississippian culture.
 Protected as a state park, it has been designated as a National Historic Landmark.

 In June 2015 the state authorized $300,000 to restore the mounds to their pre-Columbian condition and add walking trails to the park.
 The site also includes a museum.

 Winterville Mounds

 Winterville Mounds, named for the nearby town of Winterville, Mississippi, is the site of a prehistoric ceremonial center built by Native Americans of the Plaquemine culture, the regional variation of the Mississippian culture.
-This civilization thrived from about 1000 to 1450CE.
+This civilization thrived from about 1000 to 1450 CE.
 The earthwork mounds, an expression of the Winterville society's religious and political system, were the site of sacred structures and ceremonies.
 They were built between 1200 and 1250.
 Archaeological evidence indicates that the Winterville people lived away from the mound center on family farms in scattered settlement districts throughout the Yazoo-Mississippi River Delta basin.
 Only a few of the higher-ranking tribal officials lived at this mound complex.

 The Winterville ceremonial center originally contained at least twenty-three platform mounds surrounding several large, filled and smoothed plazas.
 Some of the mounds located outside current park boundaries were leveled by farming and highway construction before the site became protected as Winterville State Park.

 Twelve of the site's largest mounds, including the 55 ft high Temple Mound, are the focus in the early 21st century of a long-range preservation plan being developed by the Mississippi Department of Archives and History and the University of Mississippi's Center for Archaeological Research.
 In June 2015 the state legislature authorized $300,000 for a project to restore the mounds to their pre-Columbian condition.
 Trees and brush will be removed.
 In addition, two walking trails will be added to the park.

 Archaeological evidence indicates that there are continuities in culture between the residents of the Winterville Mounds and the later Natchez Indians, a Mississippi tribe documented by French explorers and settlers in the early 18th century.
 The Natchez Indians' society was divided into upper and lower ranks, with a person's social rank determined by heredity through the female line in their matrilineal kinship system.
 The chief and other tribal officials inherited their positions as members of the royal family.
 Such an elaborate leadership network was able to direct the mound building at Winterville by an organized civilian labor force.
 But, there is no evidence of a large residential population at this site or other similar sites.
 This lack of artifacts and remains indicates that this site was mostly used for ceremonial purposes.